-It’s probably best to let the Rundfunkbeitragsservice explain it though.
-Their downloadable guide in English is actually a very good overview of how it works, albeit with a bit of propaganda contained in there.
+It's probably best to let the Rundfunkbeitragsservice explain it though.
+Their downloadable guide in English is actually a very good overview of how it works, if you ignore some of the propaganda contained in there.
 It explains in simple language what is the Rundfunkbeitrag, as well as how it is administered.

 Any household in Germany is legally obliged to pay this quarterly fee, regardless of whether or not you watch the TV channels or listen to the radio stations covered by it.
 It also covers media consumption online via on-demand services such as media players, streaming services accessed online via computer or smartphone, as well as in-car audio.